Bigalan09/tech-test-dotnet/README.md

 ---
 # Changelog

+_**NOTE**: These changes are all based on assuptions.
+In a real world scenario, I'd be asking questions around the functional and non functional requirements._

 ## Guard Clause
 The `MakePaymentResult MakePayment(MakePaymentRequest request)` needs guard clauses and input validation.
 We can exit early if the guard clauses and input validation fails.